Robin Wales

-During his mayoralty he has said that improving the economic prosperity of Newham's residents has been a priority.
+During his mayoralty he said that improving the economic prosperity of Newham's residents has been a priority.
 In his role as mayor, Wales' visibility has arguably increased since London won the bid to host the 2012 Olympics and Paralympics, as more than 60% of the Games took place in Newham.
 However, he has also been involved in a number of controversies during his time as mayor.

 He currently works with the centre-right think tank Policy Exchange.

 Background and early career

 Wales was born in Kilmarnock, Scotland, on 18 January 1955.
 He spent his childhood in Kilmarnock, attending Kilmarnock Academy.
 He went on to study at Glasgow University and graduated with a BSc in chemistry.

 Wales joined the Labour Party in 1970, aged 15.
 He served as chairman of Glasgow University Labour Club in 1975–76.
 He chaired Scottish Labour Students (SOLS) in 1976–77.
 SOLS members were renowned for their wresting back control of the National Organisation of Labour Students (NOLS) from the Militant tendency in 1975.
 Wales was part of the contingent of SOLS which famously took the "ice pick express" (a bus covered in posters of an ice pick – the weapon used to kill Trotsky) to the 1976 NOLS Conference at Lancaster University.